rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 1. Use Machine Learning Workbench to run **upload.py** in a Docker container.

 1. Wait for the run to complete and confirm that it completed successfully.
 Then go to the storage account in the Azure Portal, open the "images" container, and navigate down the folder hierarchy until you find folders named "Test" and "Train."
 Each contains subfolders with images for testing and training a machine-learning model.
-Examine the content of some of these subfolders and confirm that they contain a collection of image blobs, as shown below.
+Examine some of these subfolders and confirm that they contain collections of image blobs, as shown below.

 	> Blob storage doesn't support nested containers, but you can create the illusion of a folder hierarchy within a container by including slashes in the blob names.